Asolo: History

 In 1798, the Italian impresario Antonio Locatelli built the Asolo Theatre in the former audience hall of the castle of Caterina Cornaro.

 The theatre was later purchased by Florida, for the John and Mable Ringling Museum of Art.
 The theatre was disassembled, shipped to Sarasota, Florida, and reassembled in one of the museum's galleries in 1952.

 It was then decided that the theatre should be reassembled into a usable theatre, on the museum's grounds in the late 1950s.
 The Historic Asolo Theater opened in 1958, and is now the home of the museum's Art of Performance program.
-Additionally, this theater was the birthing ground for the Asolo Repertory Theatre and the Florida State University/Asolo Conservatory for Actor Training.
+Additionally, this theater was the birthplace for the Asolo Repertory Theatre and the Florida State University/Asolo Conservatory for Actor Training.

 The town was also home to the English poet Robert Browning, the actress Eleonora Duse, the explorer Freya Stark, the violinist Wilma Neruda and the composer Gian Francesco Malipiero.

 Jewish history

 The earliest evidence of Jews in Asolo dates back to the middle of the sixteenth century.
 At that time, 37 Jews were living in Asolo.
 The community had owned a cemetery, from which two ancient tombstones are presented in the local gallery.
 On November 22, 1547, 10 Jews belonging to the community of Asolo, consisted at the time of 7 families and 2 guests, were killed by a mob led by a man called Antonio Parisotto.
 Five Jewish families’ houses were destroyed.
 A number of the attackers were put to justice and sentenced to death or exile.
 One of the survivors was Marco Cohen, who founded the Cantarini family, known for several of its members such as Hayyim Moses Cantarini, and others.

 Other documentations of the Jewish community of Asolo mentions the prohibition of Jews bearing weapons and obligation to wear the yellow badge.
-There is evidence to Jewish presence after the 1546 attack, dating from the middle of the 17th century.
+There is evidence of Jewish presence after the 1546 attack, dating from the middle of the 17th century.
 The Jewish quarter was situated at the turn of Colmarion street, bounded on the north by the old road Colmarion, on the south by Piazza del Pavion and by the last stretch of via s.
 Caterina and crossed by the short Belvedere alley - this area was called "the Ghetto", housing about six houses.